pioz/reactrails/README.md

 2. Add the `yarn build:ssr` script to compile the SSR bundle in the `package.json`.
 3. Add the `ssr: yarn build:ssr --watch` command in your `Procfile.dev`.
 4. Add the file `app/javascript/components/index.js` for a convenient setup.
+5. Add the file `config/initializers/reactrails.rb` to configure the gem.

 ## Usage